GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Discussion and concluding remarks

 \section{Discussion and concluding remarks}

-The field of compositional data analysis has expanded to unanticipated proportions since the Aitchison's involvement in the subject in 1982.
+The field of compositional data analysis has expanded to unanticipated proportions since Aitchison's involvement in the subject in the 1980s.
 The logratio concept has opened up an entirely new way of evaluating compositional data without the risk of spurious results.

-Our proposed workflow does not include the so-called isometric logratio (ILR) transformation, using logratios of geometric means.
-This is a complicated family of transformations that was not in Aitchison's original concept of CoDA, nor was he in favour of it \citep{Aitchison:08} -- see a summary of Aitchison's views on ILR in \cite{GreenacreEtAl:23}.
-In a reappraisal of Aitchison's legacy after 40 years since his paper to the Royal Statistical Society \citep{Aitchison:82}, \cite{GreenacreEtAl:23} have concluded that the ILR is not a necessary prerequisite for good practice in CoDA, in spite of many claims to the contrary that it is the required transformation.
-Alternative simpler transformations such as the CLR or ALR yield equivalent or near-equivalent results, with a clearer interpretation.
-Furthermore, the ILR transformation would not be convenient for supervised analysis using classification and regression trees, due to the difficulty of interpreting the inequality conditions at the decision nodes.
-Logratios of amalgamations are easier to interpret and a more natural way of contrasting groups of elements in geochemistry \citep{GreenacreGrunskyBaconShone:20}.
+Our proposed GeoCoDA workflow does not include so-called isometric logratio (ILR) ``balances" (renamed ``orthonormal logratios" by some authors), which are in our experience too complicated and difficult to interpret \citep{Aitchison:08, GreenacreGrunskyBaconShone:20, GreenacreEtAl:23}.
+An ILR balance is proportional to the logratio of geometric means of $J_1$ and $J_2$ parts respectively in the numerator and denominator, which is identical to the average of $J_1 \times J_2$ PLRs.
+This is interpretable when there are very few parts involved, for example $J_1=1$ and $J_2=2$, which is the average of two PLRs, otherwise it is not clear that more complex balances necessarily include PLRs that are related to the research objective.
+In a comprehensive reappraisal of Aitchison's legacy after 40 years since his paper to the Royal Statistical Society \citep{Aitchison:82}, \cite{GreenacreEtAl:23} have concluded that ILR balances are not a necessary prerequisite for good practice in CoDA, in spite of many claims to the contrary that they are the required transformations to use.
+Alternative simpler transformations such as the CLR or ALR yield substantively equivalent results, with an easier and clearer interpretation.
+CLRs, ALRs and PLRs are all convenient for variable selection -- for example, \cite{Coenders:22} show how a small set of PLRs or ALRs can be chosen in the context of generalized linear models to predict a response variable -- in the latter case of ALR selection, this leads to the choice of a subcomposition of parts.
+ILR balances are not at all convenient for such supervised learning analyses since there are too many possibilities (see Supplementary Material, Section S1).
+Even if optimal balances could be chosen in cases where the number of parts is low, their interpretation in a model remains problematic in classification and regression trees, for example, where inequality conditions at the decision nodes in a tree would have to be interpreted in terms of ratios of geometric means.
+If grouping of geochemical elements makes sense, then logratios of predetermined amalgamated parts would be easier to interpret and a more natural way of contrasting groups of elements in geochemistry \citep{GreenacreGrunskyBaconShone:20, Smithson:22}.
+Amalgamations also alleviate the problem of data zeros, which remain a problem in geometric means.